DoctorCo/DoctorCo/README.md

 ---
 ## More Stuff
 - 🐍 I like using python, and solving ctfs sometimes
-- 😶 Some other interests > making drawings in photshop and playing badminton ~~and sometimes making fun of people who like php~~.
+- 😶 Some other interests > making drawings in photshop and playing badminton.
 - 😁 14 y.o

 ## Contact me